mlverse/mall/README.md

 #> # A tibble: 3 × 2
 #>   review                                   review_summary
 #>   <chr>                                    <chr>
-#> 1 This has been the best TV I've ever use… very good tv experience overall.
+#> 1 This has been the best TV I've ever use… very good tv experience reported.
 #> 2 I regret buying this laptop.
-It is too … laptop is too slow noisy
+It is too … disappointed with new laptop purchase
-#> 3 Not sure how to feel about my new washi… new washing machine purchase mixed e…
+#> 3 Not sure how to feel about my new washi… new washing machine is average
 ```

 ## Extract